List of Power Rangers Mystic Force characters: Imperious / Calindor

-Referring to himself as the Dark Wizard of the Underworld, Imperious sees magic as a way to grant his own selfish desires.
+Referring to himself as the Dark Wizard of the Underworld, Imperious sees magic as a way to grant his own desires for power and glory.
 He was formerly a friend of Mystics' named Calindor, he himself one of the Mystics in the Great Battle.
-Fed up of following Leanbow's teachings and corrupted by dark magic, he betrayed the others and tried to take Bowen to the Underworld.
+Fed up of following Leanbow's teachings and corrupted by dark magic because of his arrogance and greed, he betrayed the others and tried to take Bowen to the Underworld.
 He battled Daggeron over the baby, resulting in both combatants being cursed and sealed in a cave.
 Nineteen years later after Morticon had been destroyed, Necrolai tricked the Rangers into breaking the seal and retrieved the mummified Calindor.
 The Master brought him back to life as the mummy-like Imperious to serve as the new leader of the Underworld, a role Imperious took an immediate liking to.
 Imperious was easily annoyed by Leelee's complaining, turning her into an insect.
 With the ability to summon and free monsters (including himself) from the Underworld, Imperious wasn't hindered by a focus on escaping the Underworld like Morticon was, and focused more on direct attacks on the civilians of Briarwood.

 In "Long Ago," Imperious briefly reassumed his previous identity as Calindor to gain Udonna and the other Rangers' trust, intending to poison Udonna, frame Daggeron as the traitor and steal the Xenotome.
 Luckily, Clare worked out his true nature and found out from Phineas he was the traitor just in time to stop Imperious from poisoning Udonna, and Daggeron prevented him from stealing the Xenotome and rendering the Rangers powerless.
 After that, he began seeing Daggeron as a personal rival.